Yes, tis the rush before Christmas and America's Anchorman is away.

 We're done.

-Good heavens, if this country is a rendezvous with history to slide off the cliff uh and join the Roman Empire and all the other people in the trash can of history, it should at least be able to do it in a more dignified way uh than this bit of pathetic two-month gimmickry.
+Good heavens, if this country is a rendezvous with history to slide off the cliff and join the Roman Empire and all the other people in the trash can of history, it should at least be able to do it in a more dignified way than this bit of pathetic two-month gimmickry.

-All I want All I want.
+All I want.

 Nobody remembers her version now.

-I'm basically I've obliterated that.
+I've obliterated that.

-Nobody people think it's my song.
+People think it's my song.

-Maybe it's like Whitney Houston doing The Greatest Love of All.
+Maybe it's like Whitney Houston doing the greatest love of all.

 Nobody remembers that Dolly Parton did it.